markmo/dltemplate/src/rl/routing_optimization/README.rst

 off-policy generally employ a separate behavior policy that is independent of the policy being improved upon; the behavior policy is used to simulate trajectories.
-A key benefit of this separation is that the behavior policy can operate by sampling all actions, whereas the estimation policy can be deterministic (e.g., greedy) [1].
+A key benefit of this separation is that the behavior policy can operate by sampling all actions, whereas the estimation policy can be deterministic (e.g., greedy).
 Q-learning is an off-policy algorithm, since it updates the Q values without making any assumptions about the actual policy being followed.
 Rather, the Q-learning algorithm simply states that the Q-value corresponding to state s(t) and action a(t) is updated using the Q-value of the next state